zenon70/rocketprogram.github.io/README.md

 vels | surface velocity kilometers per second* drag | aerodynamic drag based on drag coefficient and area, in newtons of force mass | total mass of object with fuel
-Lat  | latitude: distance from 90° north to -90° south Lon  | longitude: distance from 180° east to -180° west ApEq | surface apoapsis altitude from MSL at Equator PeEq | surface periapsis altitude from MSL at Equator
+Lat  | latitude: position from 90° north to -90° south Lon  | longitude: position from 180° east to -180° west ApEq | surface apoapsis altitude from MSL at Equator PeEq | surface periapsis altitude from MSL at Equator